 Fast video cataloger is a fast custom video database solution for Windows that allow you to index and search videos as well as individual scenes.
 It is easy to setup and evaluate.
 Download a free trial version and feel free to contact us if you have any questions or need a longer evaluation period.

 Working with video doesn’t have to be slow, painful or frustrating.
 Irrespective of which video software you choose to work with, there are steps you can take to make the process quicker and easier.

-Move video files by dragging them from the video catalog to the folder where you want to store the file.
-When moving files from inside Fast video cataloger your catalog will always be consistent with your file system.
+Move and organize video files by dragging them from the video catalog to the folder where you want to store the file.
+When moving files from inside Fast video cataloger, your catalog will remain consistent with your file system.